 But an often-overlooked factor is the precautions that must be taken to protect the security guards themselves.
 While there is a lot of security who work low-threat shifts, there are many more who engage in dangerous patrols.
 Areas with heavy crime rates, night shift guards, and executive protection officers are often armed to protect themselves, their team, and the property they have been contracted to work.
 But with rising crime rates and more security officers working dangerous rounds across the country, it’s becoming more commonplace to see even low-level officers using tactical style security gear in addition to company uniforms to keep themselves safe on their rounds.

-So we took the time to list 7 pieces of security guard equipment that should be used on every modern patrol to ensure officer safety.
+So we took the time to list 7 pieces of security guard equipment & accessories that should be used on every modern patrol to ensure officer safety.

 An armed security guard could be at the highest risk of danger in an intense situation, even if they aren’t the only one in harm's way.
 And sometimes having a self-defense weapon isn’t enough; that is why armored gear is becoming essential for every guard.
 Personal protective equipment (PPE) like bulletproof vests and body armor can be the difference-maker in a lot of dangerous situations.
 Especially when the rate of guard casualties has been on the rise due to violent encounters on the job.